 Pamela J. Turbeville graduated with distinction from the University of Arizona in 1972 as a double major in Family and Consumer Sciences and Education.
 Upon graduating, Ms. Turbeville pursued graduate degrees (MBA in Finance from the University of Denver, MS in Environmental Science from the University of Texas at Dallas) and executive education (Stanford Executive Program).
 She was selected to receive the 2000 College of Agriculture and Life Sciences (CALS) Alumni Achievement Award at the Homecoming event.
 Ms. Turbeville has strong family ties to the University of Arizona.
 Her father, John H. Turbeville, two aunts, and many other family members received UA degrees.
-In 2000, to support faculty research and teaching, Ms. Turbeville established The Pamela J. Turbeville Endowment in the School of Family and Consumer Sciences.
+In 2000, to support faculty research and teaching, Ms. Turbeville established The Pamela J. Turbeville Endowment in the Norton School of Human Ecology.
 Read More

 Karen Armknecht, MBA, Chicanos por la Causa, Inc.

 Victoria Iwinski, MA, Chicanos por la Causa, Inc.

 Time: Friday, September 23, 2022 from 1:00 PM – 2:15 PM